Things to Do at University: The Student Bucket List

 Organisations and platforms worth knowing about

-Nightlife gets a disproportionate amount of the "university experience" narrative β and it's genuinely a part of it for many students.
+Nightlife gets a disproportionate amount of the "university experience" narrative, and it is genuinely a part of it for many students.
 But the social life that matters most and lasts longest is rarely the nights out.
-It's the late-night kitchen conversations, the society trips, the spontaneous Sunday afternoons, and the habits of connection built across three years.
+It is the late-night kitchen conversations, the society trips, the spontaneous Sunday afternoons, and the habits of connection built across three years.

 Student Union nights